-I am here to let you in on a little secret, despite what you might have heard on, you do NOT have a pack of wild animals just waiting to unseat you as the leader of your pack sleeping in your living room floor.
-Your dog is not pulling because you have not "established dominance".
+I am here to let you in on a little secret, despite what you might have heard on, you do NOT have a wild animal just waiting to unseat you as the leader of your pack sleeping in your living room floor.
+Your dog is not pulling because you have not “established dominance”.
 You do not need to throw your dog on its back for stealing your sandwich off the table.
-Your dog is not a wolf, and even if he was NORMAL WOLVES DON'T ACT THAT WAY!
+Your dog is not a wolf, and even if he was, NORMAL WOLVES DON’T ACT THAT WAY!

 Most of the ideas that dominance theory is based upon came from those who were observing mixed packs of wolves in captivity.
 These animals were placed in an artificial community with wolves from many different back grounds without the standard organization of a natural wolf pack.
 There were definitely struggles for power in this set up, but to judge wolves based upon this behavior would be the equivalent of formulating theories on normal human behavior after watching an episode of the bachelor.

 Wolves in the wild generally do not gain their high rank by fighting their way to the top.
 Instead a male and female breed and the pack is a family unit comprised of the parents and the offspring with the older siblings helping to raise the youngest pups.
 The parents naturally become the leaders.
 The offspring naturally follow their lead.
 As a result of this discovery regarding pack structure, wolf biologists no longer even use the term alpha with wild wolf packs and the author who originally proposed the theory has written many articles and books correcting this misguided idea.